-Under either scenario, House employees working on the transition would remain subject to all House rules, including the House gift rule, during their service to the President-elect.
+Under any of these scenarios, House employees working on the transition would remain subject to all House rules, including the House gift rule, during their service to the President-elect.
+Moreover, the Presidential Transitions Enhancement Act of 2019^{12} requires all Transition employees and volunteers to sign an ethical code of conduct.
+Employees with questions concerning the effect of the Transition ethical code of conduct as it relates to House rules are encouraged to seek guidance from the Committee.